hidayahhtaufik/auranode/src/content/docs/story-validator/installation.md

 ---
 title: Story Validator
-description: Setting Up a Story Validator on the Oddysey Network with a VPS
+description: Setting Up a Story Validator on the Aeneid Network with a VPS
 ---

-This guide walks you through setting up a Story Validator on the Oddysey Network using a Virtual Private Server (VPS).
+This guide walks you through setting up a Story Validator on the Aeneid Network using a Virtual Private Server (VPS).

 ## System Requirements